 Thank you for your support and interest in South West Mutual.
-Since the last letter we have , made our first submission to the regulators it's our first step on the way to becoming the first member owned mutual bank in the region
+Since the last letter we have , made our first submission to the regulators it's our first step on the way to becoming the first member owned mutual banking in the region

 We really appreciate the words of encouragement, offers of support and people validating the need for a bank run for the people of the region, by people of the region.
-So onto the latest news from us......
+So onto the latest newsletter from us......

 Social media is a really great way of sharing our story - so you can now follow us on twitter, Facebook and LinkedIn.